TechCache/sla-link-inspector/README.md

 ## Features

 • **Send SLA Alert to Linked Tickets panel** — Notify linked tickets of this issue’s SLA status and expiry
-• **Send to linked tickets** — Post a comment on each linked ticket with status (At-Risk, Breached, In SLA range), date of expiration, and @mention assignees
+• **Send to linked tickets** — Post a comment on each linked ticket with status (At-Risk, Breached, in range), date of expiration, and @mention assignees
 • **Optional Slack** — Same message to a Slack channel with clickable links to the posted tickets
 • **Send to all or specific tickets** — Choose all linked tickets or list which keys to notify
 • **Alerts** when a linked issue’s SLA becomes at risk or breached (configurable notifications on the parent issue)